kbolino/rat128/README.md

   values created through unsafe code, reflection, unsychronized sharing across goroutines, cgo hacks, memory corruption, etc.
 - Converting to formats outside of the core language and standard library
+- Performance regressions; in general, this library should outperform `big.Rat` on an apples-to-apples basis on 64-bit machines, but the exact performance characteristics are not guaranteed

 ## To Do